 Cities made by citizens.

-Stop waiting for change to take place in your city – get out and change it yourself.
+Stop waiting for change to take place in your city – get out and change it yourself, by Brooke Williams.

 So what can we do to make the cities where we live a place that we never want to leave?

-If you are keen to contribute to the life and growth of your neighbourhood, and you want to see change happen now, be sure to check out the tips in our latest guide.
+If you are keen to contribute to the life and growth of your neighbourhood, and you want to see change happen now, be sure to check out the tips in our Community-led Placemaking Guide.